Back to Blog

 Real-World Examples

-These changes could extend their runway from 6 months to 9 months, providing crucial time to stabilize and grow.
+Just those three moves reduce their net burn and could extend their runway from 6 months to 9 months.
+That’s a full extra quarter to hit milestones and grow.

 Common Mistakes and Considerations